AdobeDocs/commerce-operations.en/help/configuration/cron/custom-cron-tut.md

 If the SQL command and system log contain no entries, run the `magento cron:run` command a few more times and wait.
 It can take some time for the database to update.

-{% endcollapsible %}

 ## Step 7 (optional): Set up a custom cron group

  This step shows how to optionally set up a custom cron group.
 You should set up a custom cron group if you want your custom cron job to run on a different schedule than other cron jobs (typically, once per minute) or if you want several custom cron jobs to run with different settings.

-{% collapsible To set up a custom cron group: %}

 1. Open `crontab.xml` in a text editor.
 1. Change `<group id="default">` to `<group id="custom_crongroup">`